 The formation of DWR's Division of Multi-Benefit Initiatives (DMI) in 2019 was a foundational step toward greater integration of flood management and habitat restoration planning within DWR.
-DMI is responsible for producing the CVFPP and this Conservation Strategy, with matrix team support and close collaboration with the Division of Flood Management (DFM) and Division of Planning (DOP).
+DMI is responsible for producing the CVFPP and this Conservation Strategy, with matrix team support and close collaboration with the Division of Flood Management (DFM) and Division of Planning.
 DMI also provides funding and support for the DFM-led RFMP process to advance priorities for policy and multi-benefit project implementation across the Central Valley.
-In addition, DMI's formation helps to strengthen alignment between the CVFPP, California EcoRestore and the Delta Levees Program, In-Delta Investments, and Delta Ecosystem Enhancement programs, each of which is also housed within DMI and as such, are collaboratively developing multi-benefit projects with local, State, and federal partners.
-The activities and projects of California EcoRestore and Delta.
+In addition, DMI's formation helps to strengthen alignment between the CVFPP; California EcoRestore; and the Delta Levees Program, In-Delta Investments, and Delta Ecosystem Enhancement programs, each of which is also housed within DMI and, as such, are collaboratively developing multi-benefit projects with local, State, and federal partners.
+The activities and projects of California EcoRestore and Delta programs extend beyond the SPA of the CVFPP into the Delta, and are summarized as follows:

 - California EcoRestore.
-EcoRestore is a multi-agency effort to restore ecosystems in the south Delta and Yolo Bypass Cache Slough region.
-EcoRestore will address legacy impacts as well as effects from the ongoing operation of the state and federal water projects by coordinating and advancing at least 30,000 acres of tidal and floodplain habitat restoration. - Delta Levees Program, In-Delta Investments Program, and the Delta Ecosystem Enhancement Program.
+EcoRestore is a multi-agency effort to restore ecosystems in the south Delta and YBCS region.
+EcoRestore will address legacy impacts as well as effects from the ongoing operation of the State and federal water projects by coordinating and advancing at least 30,000 acres of tidal and floodplain habitat restoration. - Delta Levees Program, In-Delta Investments Program, and the Delta Ecosystem Enhancement Program.
 DWR supports the maintenance and improvement of levees and ecosystems in the Delta through these three programs, which are part of DWR's Delta Levee System Integrity and Delta Habitat Restoration Branch.
 These programs build flood management projects (including required mitigation) and are charged with providing a net increase in fish and wildlife habitat.